chrisbroski/morlex/README.md

 ## Language Design

-If there is no shared symbolism between ourselves and those we wish to share knowledge with, how can we imply meaning?
-We will assume that our distant descendants will share much of our basic human condition such as body shape and function.
-We will also assume they share a similar physical environment including the sky, earth, fire, water, time, plants and animals.
+A million years from now, there will be no relationship between any language from today, but the human condition will still be shared.
+We will still have eyes and ears, arms and legs.
+We will still eat food, talk with friends, and have children.
+The world be be assumed to have certain consistencies too.
+There will still be the sky, earth, fire, water, time, plants and animals.
+Drawings of these things can form the start of a shared language, and more advanced concepts can hopefully be built with those initial building blocks.

 ### Core Lexicon